No Products in the Cart

 Host a Meet and Greet

-If you’re a shopkeeper, advertise a wine and cheese meet and greet around your store.
-If you offer a professional service, sponsor a mixer at a local tavern.
-If you’re an online business, or to avoid face-to-face contact, you could host a Zoom happy hour.
+If you're a shopkeeper, invite customers to a wine and cheese meet and greet around your store.
+If you offer a professional service, sponsor a customer appreciation event mixer at a local tavern.
+If you're an online business, or to avoid face-to-face contact, you could host a Zoom happy hour.

 Send Out Handwritten Thank You Cards